creativescala/doodle/docs/src/pages/svg/README.md

-# Doodle SVG
+# SVG Backend

-Doodle SVG draws Doodle pictures to SVG, both in the browser using [Scala JS](https://scala-js.org/) and to files on the JVM.
+The SVG backend draws Doodle pictures to SVG in the browser using [Scala JS](https://scala-js.org/), and writes them to files on the JVM.

 ## Usage